What is The Burlington Magazine?

 'Whether it's the discovery of works of art, new archival information, informed reviews or sharp editorials, every issue of The Burlington Magazine constitutes essential reading.
 The Burlington Magazine is simply the finest art history periodical there is.'

 - Gabriele Finaldi, Director at the National Gallery, London

 ‘Art historians will still be reading and consulting this month’s Burlington Magazine fifty and even a hundred years from now’

-– Nicholas Penny, Director, National Gallery, London
+– Sir Nicholas Penny, former Director at the National Gallery, London

 ‘Essential reading for anyone seriously interested in new thinking in art history by both emerging and mature scholars’

-– Sir Nicholas Serota, Director, Tate
+– Sir Nicholas Serota, Director of Tate

 The Magazine's history